Lung cancer combo trial halted early – too few patients to draw conclusions

 Summary

-This study tested whether adding itacitinib to standard chemotherapy (docetaxel) helps people with advanced non-small cell lung cancer live longer.
-Only 9 people took part before the trial was stopped early.
-The main goals were to check safety and find the right dose.
+This phase 2 study tested whether adding itacitinib to standard chemotherapy (docetaxel) could help people with advanced non-small cell lung cancer live longer.
+The trial was stopped early after enrolling only 9 participants, so we cannot tell if the combination is safe or effective.
+The main goal was to find the right dose and check for serious side effects.

 Get updates